The human digestive system is the means by which tissues and organs receive

-organs receive nutrients to function.
-The system breaks down food, extracts
+nutrients to function.
+The system breaks down food, extracts nutrients from it,

-The digestive tract begins this involuntary process once you
+The digestive tract begins this involuntary process once food is consumed.
+Saliva

-enzymes in the tract.
-As digestion continues, the food is moved from organ to
+this process.
+As digestion continues, the food is propelled from organ to organ

 The largest parts of the digestive system include:

-A hollow organ in the neck and chest area that connects the mouth and stomach.
+hollow tubular organ in the neck and chest area that connects the mouth to

-Muscles here propel food to the stomach, even if a person is upside down.
+the stomach.
+Muscles here propel food to the stomach.

 acids.
-Food remains here for fewer than four hours.
+Food remains here for two to eight hours.

 break down proteins, carbohydrates, and fats.

-This sac-like organ stores bile produced by the liver.
+This sac-like organ stores bile produced by the liver and then releases it

-This organ produces insulin, which aids in breaking down sugars.
+This organ produces insulin, which aids in the metabolism of sugars.

-intestine: The small intestine receives food from the stomach and begins to
+The small intestine receives food from the stomach and begins to break

-intestine: This organ is filled with billions of harmless bacteria that
+This organ is filled with billions of harmless bacteria that turn food

-At the end of the large intestine, this small space is a temporary storage area
+the end of the large intestine, this small space is a temporary storage

-This is the external opening of the rectum where feces are expelled.
+is the external opening of the rectum, through which feces are expelled.

 diet, stress, disease, and more.